 This all-in-one dinner has quickly become a family favorite!
 Instant Pot Chicken Taco Bowls all cooked together in one pot, with rice, black beans, corn, salsa, chicken and seasonings.

-I’ve been planning new recipes to make and share with you all this year, and I reached out on my Instagram page to ask for your recommendations.
-It quickly became clear that my readers want more easy dinner ideas–including more recipes you can make in your instant pot!
+When I reached out on my Instagram page to ask for your recipe recommendations, it quickly became clear that my readers want more easy dinner ideas–including more recipes you can make in your instant pot!

 If you’ve been following along with my blog at all, you may know my affection for “bowls” : complete meals–including grains, protein and veggies, served together in a bowl.
 These are a few of my absolute favorites.

-The instant pot takes my affection to a whole new level by allowing me to add all of the ingredients to the pot at the same time, without any prep!
+The instant pot takes my affection for “bowl recipes” to a whole new level, allowing me to add all of the ingredients to the pot at the same time, without any prep!
 YES!!
 This recipe is a busy mom’s dream come true.